Mahdi Abu Deeb: Arrest

 Knowing that the government was targeting activists who participated in the uprising, Deeb hid in his relatives' houses.
 On 20 March, his father's house in A'ali was raided by 30 security officers after midnight; forcing his brother-in-law to guide them to Deeb's house.
 Finding him gone, they proceeded to interrogate his wife and daughter.
 According to his daughter, the security officers refused to allow her or hers mother to dress properly before their interrogation.
 Bahrain Mirror reported that during their raid, police broke down doors and furniture, and confiscated papers and electronic devices.

 After seven failed attempts to arrest him, Deeb was finally arrested on 6 April, where he was thrown to the ground from the second story of his cousin's house.
 He was then allegedly beaten by the remaining group on site and during his transportation to prison.
-His cousin, Sa'aed Ali Muhanna was also arrested and later released on August 2011.
+His cousin, Sa'aed Ali Muhanna was also arrested and later released in August 2011.

 The following day, the Ministry of Social Development ordered the dissolution of the BTA, for "issuing statements and speeches inciting teachers and students" and "calling for a strike at schools, disrupting educational establishments, in addition to manipulating school students".
 A military prosecutor also announced that Deeb was accused of "issuing BTS statements inciting hatred of the political regime and violent crimes".